-Elliot Dickerson Resident

-Presenter

-Hickey Lecture 2016
+Elliot Dickerson Resident Presenter Hickey Lecture 2016

 GOLD MEDAL AWARD The Michigan Radiological Society (MRS) Gold Medal is awarded by the Board of Trustees to an individual for distinguished and extraordinary service to the MRS or to the discipline of radiology.
 Any member or fellow of the MRS may nominate a gold medalist.
-Nominees' professional contributions may be in teaching, basic research, clinical investigation or radiologic statesmanship, and must include outstanding achievements in service to the ACR, MRS, other medical societies, government agencies and quasi-medical organizations.
+Nominees' professional contributions may be in teaching, basic research, clinical investigation or radiologic statesmanship, and must include outstanding achievements in service to the American College of Radiology (ACR), MRS, other medical societies, government agencies and quasi-medical organizations.